Clubs & Organizations

 Emory & Henry College has more than 85 active student clubs and organizations so you can stay connected—even outside of class.

-Among the many student groups are active Greek Life organizations comprised of 16 active local social fraternities and sororities, along with 1 national fraternity.
+Among the many student groups are active Greek Life organizations of 14 active local social fraternities and sororities, along with 1 national fraternity.

 Explore your options:

 eSports Program-You love gaming and so do we!
 Join us in our eSports Program tournaments and special events throughout the year!
 We’ve got the fun, equipment, food, music, announcers and broadband to make your experience fantastic!
 Reach out to eSports Coordinator Nathan Magstadt firstname.lastname@example.org

 Outdoor Adventure Team: Members of the Emory & Henry Adventure Team have the opportunity to receive scholarships for backpacking, climbing, paddling, and outdoor leadership.
 Participants will engage the Outdoor Program’s full spectrum of adventure, and they will be able to choose a specific sport in which to receive individual instruction and mentorship.
 Adventure Team members also have the opportunity to represent the College at conferences, regional events, and at competitions in whitewater paddling and bouldering/climbing.

 Rugby Football Club: Rugby is one of the fastest-growing club sports in America with more than 32,000 college players registered with USA Rugby.
 Emory & Henry club is open to men and women and will compete against other college club teams from around the region in the Cardinal Athletic Conference.
 Coach Tom O’Neil is a certified USA Rugby Coach and played college rugby at Appalachian State.